 SELECT /*+ LEFT_TO_ANTI(t2) */ * FROM t1 LEFT JOIN t2 ON t1.c2 = t2.c2 WHERE t2.c1 IS NULL;

 The NO_LEFT_TO_ANTI hint disables query rewriting that converts OUTER JOIN to ANTI JOIN.
-The LEFT_TO_ANTI hint is the reverse operation of this hint.
+Its reverse operation is the LEFT_TO_ANTI hint.

 Syntax